Blogs

 A number of other questions can also help in making the right choice, such as the specific task the light has to serve, like reading, working or sleeping, or the effect the lighting will have on potential guests, whether it’ll make them comfortable or tense.

-These questions and pointers will help draw a clearer understanding of the type of LED light needed and the color temperature expected for the space.
+These questions and pointers will help draw a clearer understanding of the type of LED light needed and the colour temperature expected for the space.

 As mentioned earlier, LED bulbs with a value between 2000K and 3000K have a warm light, values of 3500K produce a neutral light, and bulbs with values of 4000K and upwards produce a cool light.

-Moving forward with this knowledge, as well as the pointers and questions detailed above, the below section defines a guide for choosing the right color temperature for specific types of spaces as well as recommendations for each.
+Moving forward with this knowledge, as well as the pointers and questions detailed above, the following section defines a guide for choosing the right colour temperature for specific types of spaces, as well as recommendations for each.

 Tips to Consider